cursethrower/guilty-spire/README.md

 -cast path\to\file.mp3
 -cast path\to\files
 ```
-> The bot will immediately start playing music and queue everything else.
+*The bot will immediately start playing music and queue everything else*

 **Setting a default voice channel**
 ```